FabianaCampanari/Currency-Converter/README.md

 ✨ toFixed

-✨ if and else conditionals.
+✨ if and else conditionals

 ✨  parseFloat(value)